danwflynn/reversi/README.txt

 just a toString method that gives the string representation of the game as specified by the assignment.

+GUI view:
+The Graphical User Interface (shown in IGraphicalView and its implementation, ReversiGraphicalView) can be accessed via the main method.
+The gameplay under this GUI is described in the 'User Controls' section.

 Player Interface:
-The player interface currently doesn't have any class(es) that implement it because the assignment only requires that we DESIGN the interface.
+The player interface currently has one implementation: the AIPlayer.
 The player interface allows players to make moves when it is their turn by calling their respective pass and placeTile methods.
 There are also getters written to get the players' scores and tile types because they are going to be needed in certain situations.
 There are also 2 methods that get all available moves and the highest scoring move for a player.
-This could be especially useful for an AI implementation because an AI might want that specific information.
+These are especially useful for the AI implementation because this helps it build specific strategies.

+___________________
 Key Subcomponents:

 The game of Reversi is represented by the IReversiModel interface.
 Its implementation,